Indigo revolt: Aftermath

-In 1860, the British colonial authorities formed the Indigo Commission due to Nawab Abdul Latif's initiative with the goal of putting an end to the repressions of indigo planters (by passing the Indigo Act 1862).
+In 1860, the British colonial authorities formed the Indigo Commission in response to pressure from Nawab Abdul Latif, who aimed to put an end to the repressions of indigo planters; the Indigo Commission's activities led to the passage of the 1862 Indigo Act.

 In popular culture

 Dinabandhu Mitra's 1860 play Nil Darpan was published in Dhaka and was based on the revolt.
 It was translated into English by poet Michael Madhusudan Dutta and published by Anglican priest James Long.
 For publishing the play, Long was put on trial by the colonial authorities and sentenced to a period of imprisonment and fine of 1,000 rupees.
 Kaliprasanna Singha, a friend of Long, paid the fine for him.
 The play proved to be essential to the development of theatre in Bengal and influenced Girish Chandra Ghosh, who in 1872 would go on to establish the National Theatre in Kolkata, where the first play ever commercially staged there was Nil Darpan.
+Ben Musgrave's play Indigo Giant, inspired by Dinabandhu Mitra's trail-blazing Indigo Mirror, was staged in Bangladesh in 2022 and the UK in 2024.